 More points you can negotiate for:

 - Accelerated vesting: if the startup gets acquired, your unvested shares immediately vest

 - RSUs instead of stock options: restricted stock units have a strike price of $0, but early-stage startups may not offer this; RSUs are also less tax favorable

 Even if you don’t get everything you want, you’ll still develop a better understanding of how accessible your equity really is.
 Sometimes a higher salary is better than heaps of “life-changing” stock options you can never afford.

-One more escape valve that just came to my attention: 83b election.
+One more escape valve that recently came to my attention: 83b election.
 If you believe in the growth potential of your shares AND you expect to stay and vest, you can choose to pay taxes on your full grant upfront, rather than on your paper gains down the line.
 This may save you a lot on taxes, but also comes with a dose of downsides:

 - You need to file within 30 days of your grant